JmacCl/MSCIActiveInferenceProject/README.md

 # POMDP Decision Theory Application
 This application was made to help create

+## Set Up

+1. Clone the repository via git
+2. ensure the requirements.txt is downloaded
+3. run the bash files or the single config yaml files in the

 ## Application

 This applicaiton is intended to do 2 things